 Funded through the United Methodist General Board of Higher Education and Ministry and the United Methodist Higher Education Foundation.
 Applicants must have been an active member of The United Methodist Church for at least one year.
 These Methodist Scholarships do not automatically renew each year.
 For more information, please contact us.

-Awards for Athletics, Music, Theatre and Christian Leadership
+Awards for Athletics, Music, Theatre, Christian Leadership and Esports

 Awards for both freshman and transfer students are determined by coach or director.
 You should be prepared to audition or provide video to help the coach or director evaluate you and determine your award amount.